IainKnox/tetris-javascript/README.md

 ## Credits
-A big shout out to my mentor, Cans for guiding me through the process and offering assistance when necessary to point me in the right direction.
+A big shout out to my mentor, Cans Sucullu for guiding me through the process and helping me thrash out the scope.
+Always quick to point me in the right direction, offering assistance when necessary.

 The community on Slack, the help and feedback a student is able to receive from the peers and alumni is a really invaluable tool to have.

+Both James Quick's and Michael Karen's various articles and tutorials on **Local Storage** and creating a **high scores list**  [Learn Build Teach](https://discord.com/invite/vM2bagU) and Tetris builds [Learning Modern Javascript with Tetris](https://michael-karen.medium.com/learning-modern-javascript-with-tetris-92d532bcd057)

 <hr>
 <p>&nbsp</p>